avakarev/dotfiles-cli/README.md

 Script might ask you for sudo password cause package managers like `apt` and `yum` require it to install the package.
 It's a good idea to review [the script](./scripts/install.sh) before running it, so please feel free to do it.

+**NOTE**:
+If you are installing `dotfiles` on older RaspberryPi models and encounter error like:

+    dpkg: error processing archive:
+      package architecture (armel) does not match system (armhf)

+Then run this command and retry installation script:

+    sudo dpkg --add-architecture armel

 #### macOS

 With [Homebrew](https://brew.sh/): `brew tap avakarev/tap && brew install dotfiles`